Shaping your future council

 We've installed electric charge points and LED lighting in our car parks and our waste collection vehicles are powered by vegetable oil

-Waste and recycling collection trucks for will be powered by hydrogenated vegetable oil as a low-carbon biofuel.
+Waste and recycling collection trucks will be powered by hydrogenated vegetable oil as a low-carbon biofuel.
 With emissions up to 98% lower than diesel, using conversion figures provided by Government, the biofuel will make significant cuts to our carbon footprint.

 We have upgraded the lighting in some of our car parks to energy-efficient LED lighting.